hongzhilig/startup/README.md

 For login you will need to have bcrypt, uuid, cookie-parser installed

 Having a dedicated login.css would help.
 Also a async function for logining should be used

+could not get the dedicated login.css to work, but if I put the same code in main.css it works for some reason.